 Kaposi’s sarcoma

 Note: You should not assume you have HIV just because you have any of these symptoms.
-Each of these symptoms can be caused by other illnesses.
+Other illnesses can cause each of these symptoms.
 And some people who have HIV do not show any signs at all for ten years or more.

 Quiz